AT Cycle 16

 Today, we'll continue to do problems which require us to calculate the electric field due to a continuous distribution of charge:

-With the last half hour of class, we will start the next lab activity.
+By the end of the first hour, we will start the next lab activity.
 We'll review what you should have learned about flux last year: last year, we talked about magnetic flux in the context of induction, and this year, we'll find out more about electric flux.

 Then, if there's time, start problems from Chapter 23: